 An ECG is used to:

-Symptoms that may prompt an ECG include:
+Symptoms that may lead to your doctor ordering an ECG include:

-An ECG may also be obtained if you:
+An ECG may also be done if you:

-There are no major complications associated with this test.
+There are no major problems linked to this test.

-You will be asked to lie quietly on your back with your shirt off.
-Six small, sticky pads with attached wires will be placed across your chest.
-Others will be placed on your arms and legs.
-The wires will connect to the ECG machine.
+You will be asked to lie quietly on your back.
+Six small, sticky pads will be placed across your chest.
+Other pads will be placed on your arms and legs.
+Wires will be attached to the pads.
+The wires will also connect to the ECG machine.
 You will not feel anything during the test.

-Call your doctor if you have heart-related symptoms, such as chest pain or trouble breathing.
+Call your doctor if you have heart-related symptoms.
+This includes chest pain or trouble breathing.

-If you think you have an emergency, call for medical help right away.
+If you think you have an emergency, call for emergency medical services right away.